Solutions Search Results

 This specification provides a description of requirements that will result in energy savings for troffers, reliable performance, and energy cost savings.

-This fact sheet summarizes key components of the Better Buildings High Efficiency Troffer Lighting Specification and how to apply it.
+This fact sheet summarizes key components of the Better Buildings High Efficiency Troffer Lighting Specification and how to apply it to save energy and money by upgrading to high- efficiency LED technology.

 This specification provides a description of requirements that will result in energy savings, reliable performance, and energy cost savings for parking lot lighting.

-This fact sheet summarizes the work on making reliable, energy efficient, and competitively priced outdoor LED lighting systems more widely available in the marketplace.
+This fact sheet summarizes the effort to make reliable, energy efficient, and competitively priced outdoor LED lighting systems more widely available in the marketplace.

 This specification provides a description of requirements that will result in energy savings, reliable performance, and energy cost savings for parking structure lighting.

-This fact sheet provides an overview of the Better Buildings Alliance Lighting & Electrical Technology Research team’s product specification for high-efficiency fluorescent, induction, and LED lighting systems in parking structures, including recommendations for controls and daylighting practices, which can lead to even greater energy savings.
+This fact sheet provides an overview of product specifications for high-efficiency fluorescent, induction, and LED lighting systems in parking structures, including recommendations for controls and daylighting practices, which can lead to significant energy savings.

-The Lighting Energy Efficiency in Parking (LEEP) Campaign is a program offering free guidance and recognition to facility owners interested in implementing energy‐efficient lighting solutions in their parking lots and structures.
+This fact sheet explains phase 2 of the Lighting Energy Efficiency in Parking (LEEP) Campaign, a program offering free guidance and recognition to facility owners interested in implementing energy‐efficient lighting solutions in their parking lots and structures.

-Regency Centers recently upgraded the parking lot lighting at Rona Plaza in Santa Ana, California.
-The retrofit resulted in energy savings of nearly 88% compared to pre-existing conditions and was recognized by the Lighting Energy Efficiency in Parking (LEEP) Campaign with the Highest Percentage Energy Savings in a Retrofit at a Single Parking Area award.
+Regency Centers upgraded the parking lot lighting at Rona Plaza in Santa Ana, California.
+The retrofit resulted in energy savings of nearly 88% and was recognized by the Lighting Energy Efficiency in Parking (LEEP) Campaign with the Highest Percentage Energy Savings in a Retrofit at a Single Parking Area award.

 NorthBay VacaValley Hospital completed lighting retrofits to their 150,000 square foot parking lot and its 225 parking spaces.
 The project has achieved 65% savings and received a 2014 Lighting Energy Efficiency in Parking (LEEP) Campaign’s award for best use of lighting controls.

-Cox Enterprises achieved 50% outdoor lighting energy savings through a retrofit of outdoor lighting—totaling 1.8 million kWh in annual savings over the 13.5 million square foot facility.
+With more than 40,000 parking spaces to light, Cox Enterprises achieved 50% outdoor lighting energy savings through a retrofit of outdoor lighting.
+The retrofit totaled 1.8 million kWh in annual savings over the 13.5 million square foot facility as part of the Lighting Energy Efficiency in Parking (LEEP) Campaign.

-The JBG Companies (JBG), an investor, owner, developer, and manager of real estate in the Washington, D.C.
-Metropolitan Area, achieved almost 50% energy savings compared to energy code by using a combination of high efficiency LEDs coupled with lighting controls for the parking structure at the National Cancer Institute (NCI) Shady Grove in Maryland.
+The JBG Companies achieved almost 50% energy savings compared to energy code by using a combination of high efficiency LEDs coupled with lighting controls for the parking structure at the National Cancer Institute (NCI) Shady Grove in Maryland as part of the Lighting Energy Efficiency in Parking (LEEP) Campaign.

-At the Appleton Medical Center, ThedaCare’s Lighting Energy Efficiency in Parking (LEEP) Campaign Award winning project involved replacing inefficient medium-wattage HID lighting fixtures at a 126,000 square foot parking structure with high efficiency low-wattage LED fixtures.
+At the Appleton Medical Center, ThedaCare’s Lighting Energy Efficiency in Parking (LEEP) project involved replacing inefficient lighting fixtures at a 126,000 square foot parking structure with high efficiency low-wattage LED fixtures, which resulted in over 80% energy savings.